Our Executive Management team

 Although he wanted to be a fighter pilot when he was younger, Dave’s first ‘proper’ job was actually as a Housing Management Graduate Trainee for Stockport Council.
 He moved to Barnsley in 1992 and was involved in the setting up of Berneslai Homes, helping to get the much-needed funding to improve homes and services.

 Dave’s favourite of our values is ‘customer first’ and he encourages the team to always involve tenants, hear what they have to say, and to treat everyone with care and respect.
-His gran and parents lived in social housing he applies a personal perspective to everything he does by asking: “would that have been good enough for my gran?”
+His gran and parents lived in social housing and he applies a personal perspective to everything he does by asking: “would that have been good enough for my gran?”
 If the answer isn’t “yes” then he’ll work hard to improve things until it is.
 The thing Dave enjoys most about working for Berneslai Homes is when tenants get in touch to say thank you to colleagues and everyone can see the difference our work is making to people’s lives and families.

 Away from work, Dave loves to spend time in the garden relaxing, enjoying the fresh air and wildlife.
 He’s interested in photography and is trying to learn and practice more both at home and on holiday.